 Where there is some defect in the house which is not apparent on a careful inspection, the seller is liable for those defects, if he or she knew about them.
 The Voetstoots clause in the agreement of sale will not take away the seller’s liability.
 In other words, the seller has a duty to reveal to the buyer any latent defects.
 In such an instance, the seller may be called upon to refund part of the purchase price or even accept cancellation of the entire sale, depending on the nature or extent of the defect.

-As the buyer, it is in your best interests to have the property thoroughly inspected before signing the sale agreement.
+It is in your best interests to have the property thoroughly inspected before signing the sale agreement.
 The house should be inspected inside and out – this includes the structure, any outbuildings as well as the grounds, and all problems, whether they seem minor or major, need to be recorded.

 “A home is the largest investment most people will ever make – it makes sense to find out as much as you can about the house you are interested in before you buy,” “It’s a fact that houses are sold every day with a variety of undetected defects resulting in high costs of both repair and despair.”